-COLL 1001 Student Success 1 credit (1 lec.)
+COLL 1001 Student Success

 This course is designed to assist students in developing strategies that will aid them in meeting the demands of college life.
 The course's focus is on the development of practical knowledge and skills that will assist students in identifying and reaching academic goals.
 Among the topics included in the course are time management, test taking, communication skills, memory skills, study techniques, critical thinking skills, community and campus resources, and managing relationships.